jbestenlehner/mat1820_example/_sources/docs/session6.md

 column_2, column_3 = np.loadtxt('some_data.txt', usecols=(1,2), unpack=True) # reads in 2nd and 3rd column into 1D arrays
 ```

-The `unpack=True` parameters unpacks the array into individual columns.
+The `unpack=True` parameter unpacks the array into individual columns.
 Therefore, you need to know, how many columns do you unpack.

 Some files have comments at the start of the file.
 The usual convention is that file comments or headers start with `'#'` (default).
 Input to the `comments` parameter are `str` or sequence of `str`.
 Alternatively you can use the parameter `skiprows` with an integer input.